lsaffre/commondata/README.rst

 Multilingual place names
 -------------------------

-You use the `set_args` method to specify the names of the fields of subsequent places.
+You use the `commondata.utils.PlaceGenerator.set_args()` method to specify the names of the fields of subsequent places.

 >>> pg = PlaceGenerator()
 >>> pg.install(Kingdom, County, Borough, Village)